parhelia512/qtdeclarative/tests/manual/qmlls-cmake-builds/README.md

 3. In your editor, open the `Main.qml` and `helloworld.h`.
 4. Modify the `helloworld.h` file by commenting the existing `Q_PROPERTY myPPP` out and save `helloworld.h`.
 5. Remove `myPPP: 55` from `Main.qml` and replace it with `myP`: it should get autocompleted to `myPPP`, without waiting for the CMake build process to finish.

+### Scenario 3: Automatic CMake build on WS opening

+1. Open the manual test using the `CMakeLists.txt` (for QtC, for example) or the folder in which the `CMakeLists.txt` lies (for VS Code, for example) in the editor where qmlls is **disabled**.
+2. Make sure the project build folder is configured and cleaned.
+3. Enable qmlls in your editor, and open `Main.qml`
+4. You should see lots of linting warnings about the missing qmltypes files of the AutoGenCMake module.
+5. After few seconds, qmlls should have built the project in the background, and retriggered a new linting pass, without any user interaction.
+The warnings about the missing qmltypes file of the AutoGenCMake module should disappear by themselves.
+Also make sure that qmlls didn't crash while doing that.